 It is uncontroversial that what is true-in-a-story and what is true-tout-court typically overlap strongly, though different genres have different rules about where overlap with real-world truth is to be expected; fantasy stories allow magical forces but discourage psychological unrealism and extreme coincidence.
-A full investigation of this strong tendency towards overlap is beyond us but here, briefly, are some (increasingly speculative) suggestions.
+A full investigation of this strong tendency towards overlap is beyond us; but here, briefly, are some (increasingly speculative) suggestions about the reasons behind such a tendency.
 The first and most obvious is communicative economy: authors could not make explicit everything that is true-in-their-stories and do not need to as long as they can count on readers assuming that, where there is no good reason to think otherwise, what is true is also true-in-the-story.
 That way authors do not bore us by saying that their characters have arms and legs, breathe air and depend on sustenance and rest for survival.
 The second is creative economy.
 If Elster is right that creativity is a matter of maximising value subject to constraints, insisting on a large measure of conformity to real-world truth is a natural and effective way of constraining literary creativity.
 A third is that by so conforming writers increase the likelihood that readers will be imaginatively and emotionally engaged (“transported”) by their work.
 The imagination, it is fair to assume, is an evolved capacity which throve because it enabled us to survive and reproduce.
 It is then unsurprising that the imagination is highly tuned to scenarios which are in significant ways plausible; we find it easier and (perhaps in consequence) more satisfying to imagine the unfolding of physical and psychological processes of kinds we do or might encounter than we do processes which are ecologically deviant.
 There are spectacular exceptions to this with tales of magic and the supernatural and our attraction to these ideas is itself the subject of much theorising.
 But studies of folk-conceptions of religion and related phenomena indicate that these ideas are highly constrained by features of the natural world; deities officially conceived of as all-powerful are represented in normal thinking as limited to managing one task at a time; trolls, goblins and witches have very limited supernatural powers and their motivations are explicable in folk-psychological terms.
 Finally, a preference for a high degree of conformity to truth would be explicable if fictional stories emerged and flourished partly because they were a way of conveying factual information.
 The way last week’s hunt, with all its confusions and mistakes, was conducted might not be the best guide you could provide for trainee hunters, and anyway no one is now certain about exactly what happened.
 An invented episode may do a better job, as long as it respects the likely behaviour of prey and the efficacy of weapons.
 A general preference for verisimilar fiction would then help to make verisimilitude an adaptive feature of fictional stories, and a cause of our having fiction.